Well-posedness of a gauge-covariant wave equation with space-time white noise forcing: Introduction

 We note that Theorem \ref{intro:thm-failure} does not strictly imply the ill-posedness of the stochastic Maxwell-Klein-Gordon equation \eqref{intro:eq-sMKG-1}-\eqref{intro:eq-sMKG-2}.
 However, it does expose a potential obstruction towards proving probabilistic well-posedness and prevents us from using Picard iteration schemes (without additional ingredients). \\

 \textbf{Acknowledgements:} The authors thank Ilya Chevyrev, Sung-Jin Oh, and Daniel Tataru for interesting discussions during the preparation of this work.
+The authors also thank the anonymous referees for helpful comments that improved the quality of the manuscript.
 B.B. was partially supported by the NSF under Grant No. DMS-1926686.
 I.R. is partially supported by a Simons Investigator Award.